hikashi/SiameseNet-MNIST/README.md

 Creating this network to learn about the basic siamese net.

-The requirement for running the code
+The requirement for running the code:
 ```
 pip install tensorflow-gpu==2.3.1
 ```